Idaho Wants To Establish America's First 'Dark Sky Preserve' - Slashdot

 Clearly the government doesn't want dark skies.
 It'd make it too easy to spot the UFOs on their way to & from Area 21.

-Idaho vs. Silicon Valley Trivia Facts (Score:2)
+Idaho vs. Silicon Valley Trivia Facts (Score:1)

-Crime not Advertizing (Score:2)
+Crime not Advertizing (Score:3)

-A good thing I think (Score:2)
+A good thing I think (Score:3)

 Here in South Australia, the Astronomy Society of South Australia is also involved in this process, applying to the International Darksky Association for formal accreditation of the Mid-Murray region ( http://www.rivermurraydarkskyr... [rivermurra...eserve.org] ), a very sparsely populated region with significant areas of national park.
 I'd be interested to know know the differences in local legislation/recognition required between the US and South Australia.
-I'm not involved myself, but from what I've heard the local council here a
+I'm not involved myself, but from what I've heard the local council here are very supportive.